Exikle/Artemis-Cluster/rook/README.md

     $ lsblk
     $ wipsfs -a /dev/sdX.

+Run clean-node.sh, for it to be done automatically.

 #### Installation Instructions

 1. After all drives are wiped then start deploying the rook-ceph cluster